Mimis Papaioannou: Death

 On 15 March 2023, Papaioannou died at the age of 80 after a long-term struggle with health issues.
 His funeral took place on 17 March at Nea Filadelfeia, where great figures of the past and the present of the Greek football attended to "farewell" him for the last time.
 At the same time, at the Agia Sophia Stadium, the flags were waving at half mast, while the figure of Papaioannou was placed on the external matrix of the stadium.

-On March 19, in the home match against Panathinaikos, the matrixes of the stadium showed clips from old interviews, while the team's anthemn was playing and the fans of AEK before the start of the game raised a card stunt in his memory.
-Afterwards, a minute's silence was observed in the center of the field by the people of both teams.
+On 19 March, in the home match against Panathinaikos, the matrix of the stadium showed clips from old interviews, while the team's anthem was playing and before the start of the game the fans of AEK raised a card stunt in his memory.
+Afterwards, a minute of silence was held in the center of the field by the people of both teams.

 Style of play

 The playing style of Papaioannou was characterized by technique, dribbling, strength and versatility in his finishing, scoring spectacular goals, that made him a difficult opponent to play against.
 His strong foot was his left, but he scored with both legs.
 He had a unique jumping ability, staying in the air longer than his opponents and beat them in aerial duels.
 Despite his small stature of 1.68 meters, he scored over 50 headers in official matches.
 His headers were described as shots with the head. Οn 12 May 1965, at the 46th minute, during the 3–3 draw in a friendly match against Real Madrid, the central defender José Santamaría was stunned, not believing that the Greek player had just jumped "to the stars" and sent the ball into the net, making the score 3–1.
 Papaioannou was exceptionally good at free-kicks and he also scored twice from direct corner kicks.
 His leadership skills and ability to inspire his teammates resulted in making the team give everything they got on the pitch.
 His playing intelligence and technical ability got him to be converted from a striker to an attacking midfielder, considering his physical condition at the time and in order to fit in with all the great players in the team's offense.
 He adapted quickly in his new role, while the change of his position kept him in a high level, as despite his offensive skills, he also had good through passes and crosses, creating a lot of scoring chances for his teammates.